-DVAN@SFSU is a project of San Francisco State University’s College of Ethnic Studies sponsored by the Diasporic Vietnamese Artists Network (DVAN) at the Intersection for the Arts.
-The project is designed to advance mutual educational goals and the promotion of Vietnamese American diasporic literary arts and other cultural productions through the mentorship and support of SFSU undergraduates in the humanities and the arts.
+DVAN sponsors a project at San Francisco State University’s College of Ethnic Studies titled [email protected] The project is designed to advance mutual educational goals and the promotion of Vietnamese American diasporic literary arts and other cultural productions through the mentorship and support of SFSU undergraduates in the humanities and the arts.

-Read about the DVAN@ SFSU event: Pulitzer Prize winner comes to campus, celebrates new University milestone →
+Read about the [email protected] SFSU event: Pulitzer Prize winner comes to campus, celebrates new University milestone →

-The Asian American Studies department in the College of Ethnic Studies has the largest curriculum of Vietnamese American Studies and Southeast Asian American classes in the country.
-The following Asian American Studies courses use and/or generate DVAN materials in their curriculum:
+The Asian American Studies department in the College of Ethnic Studies at SFSU has the largest curriculum of Vietnamese American Studies and Southeast Asian American classes in the country.
+The following faculty in the Asian American Studies Department and in Race and Resistance Studies use and/or generate DVAN materials as part of their curriculum:

 Financial Support of Undergraduate Students with an Appreciation for Art and Literature and Committed to Serve the Community